bernardio5/bookie/README.md

 <b>About the EPub format, and the version these scripts make: </b>

-The epub format is open, but there are many flavors.
+The EPub format is open, but there are many flavors.
 It's basically a TAR archive that contains some bibliographic XML files, and an HTML doc tree.
 The goal is to have a format that loads on the maximum number of platforms, supports search, and is "fairly pretty".

 There are several EPub format checkers, and they're helpful, but they don't solve the problem entirely.
 My complete list of checkers and target viewing platforms is TBA, but does include:

 -- Apple Books, which is not great at dealing with much of the CSS formatting in the PG collection.
 Seriously Apple: unit tests maybe?
-But Apple at least is willing to try to let you use EPubs, and when they do load, provide a graceful reading experience, esp on iPad minis!
+But Apple at least is willing to try to let you use EPubs, and when they do load, provide a graceful reading experience, esp. on iPad minis!

 -- Kindles mostly will not load epubs.
-Most Kindles will view web pages, so don't yell at me-- Amazon is forcing you to buy public-domain data in their secret, propritary Kindle format.
-Yes, there are Kindle-exporting tools-- feel free!
+Most Kindles will view web pages, so blame me-- Amazon is forcing you to buy public-domain data in their secret, propritary Kindle format.
+Yes, there are Kindle-exporting tools-- feel free.

 -- CaLibre is great because you can single-operation add a directory full of EPubs, whereupon it automatically generates a searchable library database from embedded data.
-It also can act as a web server for your collection.
-CaLibre, as of 2019, does not do a great job of handling books collections the size of PG, but it is lovely software for a lot of reasons.
+It also can act as a web server for your collection, which has excellent support for browsing.
+CaLibre, as of 2019, does not do a great job of handling book collections the size of PG, but it is lovely software for a lot of reasons.

--- Web browsers are nice because they have debuggers that throw errors that I can get rid of, but the reading experiences the provide are not great.
+-- Web browsers are nice because they have debuggers that throw errors that I can get rid of, but the reading experiences they provide are not great.

 -- There are other e-book readers, but I don't own them.